Hypothesis Testing of Mixture Distributions using Compressed Data: Introduction

 We similarly are interested in the optimal error exponent of the second type of error when the probability of the first type is restricted by some $\epsilon\in [0,1)$.
-The iid assumption of each component as well as the factorization assumption in the alternative hypothesis are used to facilitate the derivation.
-These assumptions might deceptively suggest that our setting is simple and restrictive.
-However our results indicate that this conclusion is far from the truth.
-Strong converse no longer holds in general and to establish the $\epsilon$-error exponent stronger tools are needed.
+The iid assumption of each component in the null hypothesis as well as the factorization assumption in the alternative hypothesis are used to facilitate the derivation.
+In contrast to the classic strong converse result in \cite{ahlswede1986hypothesis}, the maximum $\epsilon$-achievable error exponent generally depends on not only the prior distribution $(\nu_i)$ but also relations between different constituent components in the mixture distributions.
+When no compression is involved, the weak law of large numbers can be used to establish the maximum $\epsilon$-achievable error exponent, cf. \cite{hanspectrum,han2018first}.
+However, this argument is no longer applicable in the presence of compression.
+We need to use an argument established through proving exponential strong converses of constituent components.